yokwejuste/visuleo_port/CODE_OF_CONDUCT.md

 - Gracefully accepting constructive criticism
 - Focusing on what is best for the community
 - Showing empathy towards other community members
+- Encouraging Collaboration and Mentorship: We value collaboration and mentorship within our community.
+We encourage experienced contributors to help newcomers by providing guidance and support in their contributions.
+- Code Review and Feedback: Code review is essential for our development process.
+We encourage community members to provide helpful     feedback on code contributions with a positive and supportive approach.

 Examples of unacceptable behavior by participants include: